- The backgrounds of many powered individuals due to the trauma necessary for you to have a trigger event.

 We'd established something of a rule, way back when, on the night we'd first found out about Dinah and her powers, the same night Leviathan had arrived.
 I'd very nearly turned my back on the group, and Tattletale had established a rule.

-- After Tailor leaves the Undersiders Bitch is in denial, convinced it is some kind of ruse.
+- After Taylor leaves the Undersiders Bitch is in denial, convinced it is some kind of ruse.
 When she publicly announces her intent to become a hero, removing all doubt, we hear all the dogs in Brockton Bay begin to howl, responding to Bitch's grief.

 - In 24.4, Regent's Heroic Sacrifice to draw Behemoth's attention away from Imp.
 Greater love hath no man than this.